sara-sabr/ITStrategy/presentations/en/2020-11-30-Introduction-to-OSS.md

 For the purpose of the Government of Canada, we consider the Open Source Initiative's [definition](https://opensource.org/docs/definition.php) the current standard.

+Note:

+- Anyone can write a licence with the T&Cs they want for work they have created
+- Focus on **industry recognized**
+- OSI is
+  - non-profit corporation
+  - board composed of elected experts from the industry
+  - educate the public
+  - encourage the software community
+  - assist attorneys to craft open source licenses
+  - advocate for open source principles

 --

 ### Basic Rights

+All recognized licences provide at least the right to:

 1. Use the software as you wish
 2. Study the source code